Invariant monotone coupling need not exist: Introduction

-It is known that the answer to the above question is ``yes" if the Cayley graph is amenable.
-In this paper we show by an example that in full generality the answer is ``no".
-In our case, the graph will be $T_3 \square C_n$ for $n$ large enough (here $T_3$ is the $3$-regular tree, and $C_n$ is the cycle of length $n$, we define $T_3 \square C_n$ in \ref s.szam/ ) which is a Cayley graph for $(\Z_2 *\Z_2*\Z_2) \times \Z_n$, where $H*K$ is the {\it free product} of $H$ and $K$.
-For simplicity we make an assumption about $n$ which is not optimal.
-See \ref r.nnagy/ at the end of this section for an explanation.
+It is known that the answer to the above question is ``yes'' if the Cayley graph is amenable; see Proposition 8.6. in \cite{1}.
+In this paper we show by an example that in full generality the answer is ``no.''